iman-kamkar/Data-Science-Salary-Prediction/readme.md

 * New columns are made for title of the job (whether it is data scientist, data analyst, ML engineer, etc) and seniority.
 * New column are made for the length of job description

+# Model Building
+To build prediction models, I transformed categorical features to dummy variables.
+I have also split the data into training set (80%) and test set (20%).
+I built three different models and evaluated them using Mean Absolute Error (MAE) as this metric is easy to interpret.
+The models that are used are as follows:
++ **Linear regression** - This is the baseline model
++ **Lasso regression** - As the data is sparse because of dummy variables obtained from encoding categorical features, I this linear regression with l1-norm penalty can address this sparsity.
++ **Random forest** - Again, due to the sparsity in the data this could be a good model.
+Further, random forest can capture the nonlinearity in the data.

+# Perfomance of the models
+Random forest outperforms two other models on the validation and test set.

++ **Random forest**: MAE = 10.55
++ **Lasso regression**: MAE = 18.63
++ **Linear regression**: MAE = 47.55

+# Productionization

+In this step, I built a flask API endpoint that was hosted on a local webserver.
+The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.